What it does: A Corporate law firm. One of the 10 largest firms in Australia by size.

 While Thomson Geer can trace its history back to 1885, it has emerged in the last ten years as a modern, competitive firm.
 With a relatively youthful partnership it has settled comfortably at the top of the mid tier.

 The most recent collaboration came about in 2014 as a result of the merger of two mid-sized firms: Thomsons Lawyers and Herbert Geer, to become Thomson Geer.
+The latest merger is with Kemp Strang in 2018.

 Thomson Geer has offices in Sydney, Melbourne, Brisbane and Adelaide.
 It has “access to high-quality work in sectors such as construction, energy, health, telecommunications, property development, tax, superannuation and gaming and leisure”.